AdrienPoupa/soen6441/README.md

 - searchPost:

   This method will displays the keyword form ,retrieve the latest tweets given a keyword.

 - profile:

   This method will display the latest status of the profile.

 - auth:

   login into twitter application user interface using oAuth.

+## Tests
+- TestIndex: For HomeController

+- TestgetKeyword: For Keyword

+- testGetQuery: For search result

+- testSetQuery: For search result

+- testSetStatuses:For seartestSetFullText:For Statusch result

+- testGetStatuses:For search result

+-testGetUser: for Status

+-testSetUser: For Status

+-testGetFullText: For Status

+-testSetFullText:For Status

+-testAuth:For TwitterController

+-testSearchForm: For TwitterController

+-testGetSearchJson: For TwitterController

+-testSearchPost: For TwitterController

+-testProfile: For TwitterController

+-testGetProfileJson: For TwitterController

+-testGetBaseUrl: For TwitterController

+-testGetLocation: For User

+-testSetLocation: For User

+-testGetDescription: For User

+-testSetDescription: For User

+-testGetFollowers: For User

+-testSetFollowers: For User

+-testGetFriends: For User

+-testSetFriends: For User

+-testGetId:For User

+-testSetId:For User

+-testGetName:For User

+-testSetName:For User

+-testGetScreenName: For User

+-testGetScreenName: For User